Ford Puma SUV - Interior & comfort

 Svelte and minimalist, the Puma's dashboard wraps around the air vents and glovebox, freeing up more space for the driver and front passenger.
 In fact, the only physical controls are those for essential features like the climate control, headlights and audio volume.
 It's a purposeful look, but there isn't much design flair for a crossover that's so arresting from the outside - we wish Ford had added some bolder trims and textiles to take the fight to the Peugeot 2008 and Nissan Juke.
 The Puma does usher in a digital instrument display, in a departure from Ford's traditional blue-needle analogue dials, and it's easy to use and looks good.
 It doesn't offer quite the same level of personalisation as the Peugeot 2008's i-Cockpit, but the Puma's is good enough and a welcome feature.

-Buyers of SUVs tend to like a healthy kit list, and so instead of a base Trend model or similar, Ford offers mid- and high-level Titanium, ST-Line and ST-Line X trims at first, plus a range-topping ST-Line Vignale version, as well as the high performance ST model, which we’ve reviewed separately.
+Buyers of SUVs tend to like a healthy kit list, and so instead of a base Trend model or similar, Ford offers mid- and high-level Titanium, ST-Line and ST-Line X trims, plus a range-topping ST-Line Vignale version, as well as the high performance ST model, which we’ve reviewed separately.
 Every model gets Ford's eight-inch touchscreen, FordPass Connect online services, wireless phone charging and cruise control.

 ST-Line is similar to Volkswagen's R-Line and SEAT's FR trims, offering a sporty appearance inside and out thanks to a body kit and different alloy wheels.
 ST-Line also brings a 12.3-inch digital instrument cluster, while ST-Line X includes part-leather upholstery, tinted windows and a B&O audio system.

 Ford's approach is to encourage buyers to pick the trim level with the equipment they need, rather than offer lots of individual options.
 This is similar to the Nissan Juke, while buyers of the Audi Q2 can build a virtually bespoke car.

-There are some options available, however, from a £1,250 technology pack thats adds LED headlights, the 12.3-inch instrument display and extra safety features, to a £300 Comfort Pack that brings a heated steering wheel and seats.
+There are some options available, however, from a £1,250 technology pack that adds LED headlights, the 12.3-inch instrument display and extra safety features, to a £300 Comfort Pack that brings a heated steering wheel and seats.
 The stereo can be upgraded for £500, while LED headlights cost £800.